ChilliSec/BlackKingdomDecryptionPoC/README.md

 * encrypted[123].txt - Example Black KingDom encrypted files (from the Python directory on my test VM) for testing purposes... note the IV differs per file!
 * encrypted[123].txt.decrypted - Proof that the tool works when the data is encrypted using the failover key.

 By all means rewrite this code or wrap it in a directory walker to decrypt everything on an impacted server BUT consider that it will create new files (disk space?) and that it won't handle files that were corrupted by the original process or encrypted multiple times.
-Furthermore, exercise caution if attempting to automatically remove the 0x00 padding that may have been added to files as well as automatically truncating filenames using some right-trim type method to remove the random 4-7 character file extensions!
+Furthermore, exercise caution if attempting to automatically remove the `0x00` padding that may have been added to files or 'right' trimming filenamesto remove the random 4-7 character file extension added by this ransomware!

 Be on the look out for our report that features this script, it should be dropping any time soon on the blog!